DianaxG/EventTrackingApp_DianaGalvez/README.md

 The UI designs were successful because they kept the user flow simple and intuitive, minimizing friction points and focusing on essential actions.

 ## Coding Process and Techniques
 When coding the app, I focused heavily on modularity and clarity.
-Each major feature, database management, user authentication, event CRUD operations, and permission handling — was separated into manageable parts.
+Each major feature, database management, user authentication, event CRUD operations, and permission handling, was separated into manageable parts.
 I used helper classes like `DatabaseHelper` and maintained consistent naming conventions to keep the code organized and easy to debug.

 This modular approach helped me troubleshoot and make improvements faster, and it’s a strategy I will continue to apply in future app development projects.